w1ne/w1ne.github.io/about.md

 As an Embedded Software Engineer Andrii is connecting industrial machines to the cloud.
 He does research and development for IoT systems, from the specification to architecture, firmware and validation.

-At spare time he builds 3d printers, dances salsa, learns the art of massage therapy, entrepreneurship and public speaking.
+At his spare time he builds 3d printers, dances salsa,  learns the art of massage therapy, entrepreneurship, and public speaking.

 Andrii has gathered a diverse listing of education and work background.

-## Professional expirience
+## Professional experience

 Structural Design Engineer for strength calculations (FEM) of the aircraft fuselage at Antonov State Company.